 NYSE listing rules require a majority of our directors to be independent.
-In accordance with these rules, our Board has reviewed the relationships between the Company and each director and has determined that none of Messrs.
-Amonett, Daerr, Shanfelter, and Stoever has a direct or indirect material relationships with management, and thus each of them satisfies the NYSE's definition of an independent director.
-Only Mr. Pearson, who serves as our President and Chief Executive Officer in addition to his role as director, is not independent.
+In accordance with these rules, our Board has reviewed the relationships between the Company and each director and has determined that each of Messrs.
+Amonett, Daerr, Shanfelter, and Stoever has no direct or indirect material relationships with the Company or any member of management, and thus each of them satisfies the NYSE's definition of an independent director.
+Only Mr. Pearson, who currently serves as our Chief Executive Officer in addition to his role as director, is not independent.
 Each of the Board's committees is comprised solely of independent directors.